3. Obtaining information about myself

 We may refuse to comply with your request if you have already had a copy of the information and we consider that a reasonable time interval has not elapsed since when you made your first request.
 We may also refuse to deal with your request if we consider it to be excessive or unfounded.

 If we do refuse to deal with your request you have the right to appeal against our decision.
-Details of the complaints procedure can be found here (link to how to complain).
+Details of the complaints procedure can be found here.

 How can I request information about me?